Save big (up to $1,875) on small business tools with our free membership, business.com+

 If you need additional capital for your business and want to retain equity, you’ll likely investigate business loans or alternative funding options like a merchant cash advance or business credit card.
 However, financing trends may dictate your best option at any given time, making a specific funding source a better choice than another.

 Understanding business lending trends can inform you of the optimal time to take out a loan, the best loan type for your business and when you should turn to alternative lending sources.
-We’ll outline some current lending trends and how they might impact your chances of funding approval and overall costs.
+In this guide, we’ll outline some current lending options, overall costs and what might impact your chances of funding approval.

 Tips for increasing your chances of getting the funds you need

-Given the current trends, here’s how to improve your chances of getting approved for a business loan
+Given the current business lending trends, here’s how to improve your chances of getting approved for a business loan.

-1. Ensure your business and personal credit scores are at least 650.
+1. Ensure your business credit scores are at least 650.

 2. Have all your loan paperwork ready.